ThorstenHacke/PowerPointGenerator/README.md

 The Search-Alorythm is Regex-based an searches a Shape with includes a placeholder.
 All text within the shape is replaced.
 The CSV File has to provide a header row.
 All Headers are handled as fields.
 Whitespaces are ignored.
 Headers should be distinct.

+# Execution
+After cloning the solution you can start the tool by running the Start.bat

+# Requirements
+- At least dotnetcore 2.1